PerilousBooklet/arch-linux-notes/arch-linux-server.md

 ### borg

 [borg](https://borgbackup.readthedocs.io/en/stable/) is a backup tool that synchronizes and deduplicates data to a remote repository.
-This remote repository contains snapshots that vary between each otehr only for the new modifications applied since the previous snapshot (hence why it's `deduplicating`).
+This remote repository contains snapshots that vary between each other only for the new modifications applied since the previous snapshot (hence why it's `deduplicating`).

 Initialize a new repository: `borg init --encryption=repokey "/path/to/repo"`